Tools/Templates for Researchers

 Lowering the burden of brain and nervous system diseases for patients and society is among the overall aims of NEURON.

 It is thus important to cover the entire value chain from understanding disease pathology, improving diagnosis and developing therapy through to advancing prevention, health care and rehabilitation.
-The NEURON JTCs accept applications in this entire breadth.
+The NEURON Joint Calls (JTCs) accept applications in the entire range of brain research and neuroscience.
 In order to further strengthen the clinical and application aspects here, a number of documents, tools and templates can be found and downloaded.

 For the ethical self-assessment of a project or project proposal the EU guidelines can be downloaded.

 NEURON requires funded projects to submit a Data Management Plan (DMP).

 - The first DMP is due with the submission of the first scientific report.
 Since the DMP is a living document it can be modified and the new versions submitted each year with the annual report.

 - From JTC2019 onwards the final DMP is to be submitted with the final report, and intended to be published.
 Researchers may want to publish the DMP themselves however, by default NEURON will publish the final DMP on its website.

 - Temporary embargos for publication on the grounds of finalisation of a clinical study or else are acceptable, but only upon justification and not longer than one year.

 It is strongly encouraged to use an assistance tool for the DMP development.
 ERA-NET NEURON currently recommends:

 Data Stewardship Wizard (DSW)